SwedbankPay/developer.swedbankpay.com/checkout/v3/Authentication/redirect.md

 ![screenshot of the authentication model redirect payment menu][redirect-payment-menu]

-Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the payment state.
+Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the purchase state.

 You are now ready to capture the funds.
 Follow the link below to read more about capture and the other options you have after the purchase.